rileythiessen/rasabotz/data/nlu.md

 - I wish I didn’t have to use Excel
 - My formulas aren’t working in excel
 - My formulas in excel aren’t working

+## intent:req_chrome
+- I am requesting google chrome
+- I need chrome
+- I need the google browser
+- I would like to get chrome
+- I want chrome
+- I need google chrome
+- Please can I have google chrome
+- How do I get google chrome?
+- I want google chrome
+- Please give me chrome

+## intent:generic_problem
+- I am having an issue

+## intent:generic_hardware
+- Request for new hardware

+## intent:generic_software
+- Request for new software

+## intent:problem_cam_broken
+- My webcam is broken

+## intent:issue_not_listed
+- It is not listed

 ## intent:problem_aacrobat
 - I cannot open a PDF file on a webpage